About baby nails

-Your baby’s nails do grow quite fast, though, so you can gently trim fingernails and toenails as needed.
-You can also file them using an emery board.
-This means just rounding off the nails so they’re smooth.
+Baby nails do grow quite fast, though, so you can cut fingernails and toenails as needed.
+You can use special baby nail scissors or nail clippers.
+You can also file nails using an emery board.
+This means rounding off the nails so they’re smooth.

 These tips for cutting nails can make things easier: